Albertmutai/system-_inventory/README.md

 # RPG : Inventory System

-When I was learning Python, I tried to do it by some different ways, the best way I found was trough making a <b>Text-RPG</b>, it was very funny and I've learned a lot!
+When I was learning Python, I tried to do it by some different ways, the best way I found was through making a <b>Text-RPG</b>, it was very funny and I've learned a lot!

 The most difficult part was the inventory, Jesus it was Hard!
 Now I'm a little more experienced than I was and I'm leaving this for the newcomers, hope it helps!